 If you know nothing about Windows 10, here are a few common questions before you read the rest of our review.
 You can also read our Windows 10 tips, tricks and tweaks guide for more help using Windows 10.

-Anyone with Windows 7 or Windows 8 can get Windows 10 for free if they upgrade in the first year.
-Windows XP and Vista users will have to pay £100 ($120) to upgrade.
+Anyone with Windows 7 or Windows 8 can get Windows 10 for free if they upgrade in the first year since release (until July 29 2016).
+Windows XP and Vista users will have to pay around £100 ($120) to upgrade.
 Read our Windows 10 Free Upgrade guide for more info on this.

-Thankfully, there's another way – you can download the ISO directly from Microsoft's website.
+Alternatively, if you want to perform a clean installation you can download the Windows 10 ISO directly from Microsoft's website.
 Read our guide How to download and install Windows 10 right now to find out how.

 Anything that works with Windows 7 or Windows 8 should work fine on Windows 10.
-If you're not sure, Microsoft has a 'Get Windows 10 app' that will check and make sure your device is compatible.
+If you're not sure, the Microsoft 'Get Windows 10 app' will check and make sure your device is compatible.

 Any Windows 7 or Windows 8 computer should run Windows 10 fine.
 Windows Vista users should be ok, too, but it's worth checking the Windows 10 System Requirements first before installing.